Notice of Pre-AIA or AIA Status

 wherein the second antenna array is configured to radiate a second millimeter wave signal based on the second signal (Col 8, lines 10-26 disclose that any plurality of antenna elements of antenna array 250 may be configured to transmit RF signals.
 Fig 6 & col 18, lines 29-55 disclose an example where a second RF signal is wirelessly transmitted by an antenna element (e.g. antenna element 21) based on a second signal C1 (e.g. a first antenna array consisting of antenna elements 21 through N1 is configured to radiate a second RF signal based on second phase and amplitude adjusted signal that is provided to antenna 21).
 Fig 6 & col 13, lines 37-51 disclose that second signal C1 may be of any frequency (e.g. including being a second millimeter wave signal between 30 GHz and 300 GHz).);

-Montalvo fails to disclose wherein the connecting of each of the M second antennas is a differential connection to two different first processing units; and wherein the processor sending, through differential feeding, the second signal to the second antenna array through differential feeding by using two different first processing units connected to one of the M second antennas comprises: wherein a phase is opposite between the third signal and the fourth signal; and wherein the second signal is a differential signal obtained by combining the third signal and the fourth signal.
+Montalvo fails to disclose wherein the connecting of each of the M second antennas is a differential connection to two different first processing units; and wherein the processor sending, through differential feeding, the second signal to the second antenna array by using two different first processing units connected to one of the M second antennas comprises: wherein a phase is opposite between the third signal and the fourth signal; and wherein the second signal is a differential signal obtained by combining the third signal and the fourth signal.

-However, Corman teaches of differential feeding of two signals to an antenna element wherein a phase is opposite between the two signals (Fig 12 & [0115] disclose a phased array antenna 1200 where antenna element 1201 is differentially fed with two signals that are 180 degrees out of phase.); and wherein the second signal is a differential signal obtained by combining the third signal and the fourth signal (Fig 1 & [0004] and Fig 12 & [0115] disclose two differentially fed signals (i.e. third signal and fourth signal) may be combined (i.e. forming a second signal).).
+However, Corman teaches wherein the connecting of each of the M second antennas is a differential connection to two different first processing units; and wherein the processor sending, through differential feeding, the second signal to the second antenna array by using two different first processing units connected to one of the M second antennas comprises: wherein a phase is opposite between the third signal and the fourth signal (Fig 12 & [0115] disclose a phased array antenna 1200 where antenna element 1201 is differentially fed with two signals that are 180 degrees out of phase.); and wherein the second signal is a differential signal obtained by combining the third signal and the fourth signal (Fig 1 & [0004] and Fig 12 & [0115] disclose two differentially fed signals (i.e. third signal and fourth signal) may be combined (i.e. forming a second signal).).

 Therefore, it would have been obvious to someone having ordinary skill in the art prior to the effective filing date of the claimed invention to substitute the single connections of each of the M second antennas to different first processing units, where the processor sends the second signal to the second antenna array using one first processing unit connected to one of the M second antennas, as disclosed by Montalvo, with the differential feeding connections of two signals with opposite phases combined to form the second signal sent to the second antenna array, as taught by Corman, resulting in connections of each of the M second antennas to two different first processing units, where the processor sends the second signal to the second array through differential feeding by using two different first processing units connected to one of the M second antennas.
 The motivation to do so would be to have an antenna circuit where pairs of designated transceiver process units adjust an input signal to produce two output signals that are 180 degrees out-of-phase to differentially feed into corresponding antenna elements of an antenna array to reduce common noise or interference present in the two transmit paths of paired transceivers.

-However, Song teaches wherein a switch is a double-pole double throw switch (Fig 2 & [0024]-[0025] disclose a double pole double throw switch.); and
+Montalvo fails to disclose but Song further teaches wherein a switch is a double-pole double throw switch (Fig 2 & [0024]-[0025] disclose a double pole double throw switch.); and

 Therefore, it would have been obvious to someone having ordinary skill in the art prior to the effective filing date of the claimed invention to have a millimeter wave antenna circuit, comprising: